zenkay/personal-blog/php/wp-content/plugins/updraftplus/readme.txt

 == Changelog ==

 The <a href="http://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

+= 1.9.30 - 2014-10-21 =

+* FEATURE: Add the capability to handle BackupWordPress database zip backups (https://updraftplus.com/shop/importer/)
+* FEATURE: Add capability to apply labels to backups (Premium - https://updraftplus.com/shop/updraftplus-premium/)
+* TWEAK: Logs are now shown in a pop-out window with a separate download button
+* TWEAK: Detect select/poll lengthy timeouts when uploading to Dropbox, and prevent overlapping activity
+* TWEAK: Add constant UPDRAFTPLUS_NOAUTOBACKUPS to programatically disable the automatic backups add-on
+* TWEAK: Rename UpdraftPlus Dropbox class, to avoid clash with Ninja Forms upload add-on
+* TWEAK: Made the output of the HTTP (curl) debugging tool more informative
+* TWEAK: Add web.config file to make updraft directory unviewable on IIS
+* TWEAK: If the user tries to import a WordPress Network backup into a single-site install, then detect and warn
+* TWEAK: In the free version, avoid unexpectedly changing the daily backup time when other settings are saved
+* TWEAK: Improve the immediate retry strategy in case of zip failure (saves time and/or notifying the user to manually check the log)
+* TWEAK: Correctly detect language on WP 4.0 onwards, when suggesting helping with translation
+* TWEAK: When connecting for updates to updraftplus.com (Premium), indicate if it was the username or password that was wrong
+* TWEAK: Alert user if they are trying to use Google Drive with a direct-IP address site URL forbidden by Google's policy
+* TWEAK: Prevent a corner-case where excessive logging could occur upon restoration
+* TWEAK: Be less strict with case when looking for supported patterns in the Importer add-on (https://updraftplus.com/shop/importer/)
+* DEPRECATED: Bitcasa support has been deprecated, and the links removed from the free version.
+(Existing Premium users using Bitcasa will continue to be able to do so).
+See: http://updraftplus.com/bitcasas-current-direction-unclear/
+* FIX: Fix corner-case in URL search/replace when migrating a site that had WP in a different directory to the site home, and migration to a sub-directory of the original site.
+* FIX: Autobackup setting (https://updraftplus.com/shop/autobackup/) failed to save properly if turned off on first usage
+* TRANSLATION: New Farsi (Persian, fa_IR) translation, courtesy of Jamshidpour, Ashkan Ghadimi, Mohammad (2online4.ir) and Nasiri Amirreza

+= 1.9.26 - 2014/09/22 =

+* TWEAK: There are still some Amazon S3 servers validated via a Verisign 1024-bit certificate, causing backup to fail due to SSL validation failure.
+Revert to previous collection of root SSL certificates in order to still allow access to these servers (see: https://blog.mozilla.org/security/2014/09/08/phasing-out-certificates-with-1024-bit-rsa-keys/#comments)
+* TWEAK: If Google Drive reports that the quota will be exceeded, then make this feedback more obvious to the user without reading the log
+* TWEAK: If the user enters an S3 path with an erroneous preceding slash, then remove it
+* FIX: Amazon S3 RRS settings (Premium) were not being applied on archives smaller than 5Mb
+* TRANSLATION: New Română (Romanian, ro_RO) translation, courtesy of Augustin-Mihai Mufturel and Teodor Muraru

 = 1.9.25 - 2014/09/17 =